RoboJackets/robocup-software/docs/source/faq.rst

 Google what you want to do and follow the top result or follow the lldb tutorial on their website.

-CS2110 and CS2200 will introduce you to gdb which is another debugger for C/C++; if you already know that, the commands are basically the same (the syntax is different in many places though).
+CS2110 and CS2200 will introduce you to gdb, which is another debugger for C/C++; if you already know that, the commands are basically the same (the syntax is different in many places though).

 C++ is hard.
 Where can I get better at it?
 --------------------------------------------------

-One of the authors of these docs recommends `LearnCpp<https://www.learncpp.com/>`_.
-It is very thorough, and assumes no prior experience (though prior experience will help).
-This particular author went through ~80% of the site in a week to prepare for a C++ interview with a big robotics company, which is not the recommended approach.
-But it worked; he got the job!
+One of the authors of these docs recommends `LearnCpp
+<https://www.learncpp.com/>`_.
+It is very thorough, and assumes no prior
+experience.
+This particular author went through ~80% of the site in a week to prepare for a C++ interview with a self-driving car company.
+This is not the recommended approach, but it worked: he got the job!

 Why do we use ROS?
 --------------------------------------------------